The Xometry app works best with JavaScript enabled!

 8. Oxygen-Free Coppers

-Oxygen-free coppers are melted under a granulated graphite bath to exclude oxygen.
-They are the purest coppers available, with minimal impurities due to the non-oxidizing conditions.
+These are the purest coppers available, having very minimal impurities thanks to their non-oxidizing conditions.
+They are melted under a granulated graphite bath which gets rid of the oxygen.
 Its high electrical conductivity and low volatile impurities make it suitable for use in high-vacuum electronics.

 9. Electrolytic Coppers

-Electrolytic coppers are refined by electrolysis within a solution to remove impurities.
+To remove impurities, electrolytic coppers are put in a solution and refined by electrolysis.
 This high-purity grade of copper has high electrical conductivity and therefore is employed in various electrical components such as bus bars and windings.

 The properties of different types of copper are shown in Table 1: